-Visual problems (blurred vision, red eyes or painful vision)
+- Visual problems (blurred vision, red eyes or painful vision)

-Joint pain or swelling
+- Joint pain or swelling

 Current therapies to treat patients with ulcerative colitis include aminosalicylates ("5-ASA"), steroids, immune suppressants, and biologic therapy (medications that block specific inflammatory molecules important in ulcerative colitis).
-For some of these drugs, treatments are available in pill form, enemas, injections under the skin, and intravenous infusions.
+For some of these drugs, treatments are available in pill form, suppositories, enemas, injections under the skin, and intravenous infusions.
 Although medical treatment can be effective in controlling the symptoms of ulcerative colitis, patients must take medications continuously to prevent the symptoms from returning.

-Although patients usually require a colostomy (bag attached to the belly wall that collects fecal waste) after colectomy, another surgical procedure can be performed in many patients later to reverse the ostomy called a restorative proctocolectomy or J pouch.
+Although some patients require a ileostomy (bag attached to the belly wall that collects fecal waste) after colectomy, another surgical procedure can be performed in many patients later to reverse the ostomy called a restorative proctocolectomy or J pouch.
 This procedure allows patients to have bowel movements without an ostomy.

 For more information about our services or treatment options or to refer a patient to the IBD Program, please call 410-706-3387.

-This page was last updated: June 24, 2013
+This page was last updated: November 18, 2014